Jonany/jonany.github.io/_posts/2019-5-15-surprise-party-casserole.md

 ### Instructions

-Brown the beef on low-medium heat with enough olive oil to coat the pan (I also added a bit more later), vinegar, salt, and pepper.
+Brown the beef on low-medium heat with the vinegar, salt, pepper, and enough olive oil to coat the pan (I also added a bit more later).
 I used a cast iron skillet and a copper pan but any pan will do.

 [Caramelize][1] the onions (see link).
 This can take close to an hour.